My Philosophy of Leadership

 -Tom Ford

 Connection is at the heart of belonging and points to purpose.
 Making connections requires that I listen all the way to the end of people’s sentences and use the power of the phrase “tell me more” to go deeper.
 Because everyone is on a journey, I try to assume good intent in the words and actions of others.
-I want us all to be better, to grow, and to have the joy of living life to the fullest.
+I want us all to be better, to grow, and to have joy.

 Along the way, each of us can be fully ourselves.
 Authenticity and the power of owning our story are embedded in real and meaningful connection.
 No need to pretend or to hustle for approval.
 I seek connection to myself, connection to others (including my clients), and connection to community.
 Who you are is important to me, not just what you do.
 I promise to have high expectations, be positive about what we can achieve together, and celebrate wins, big and small.